 Mailchimp realizes that most of its audience are marketing professionals and uses language that enables even non-tech people to understand how to work with its APIs.
 At a glance, each section follows the same structure:

-- what you’ll need – any accesses or accounts a user must get first
+- what you’ll need – any accesses or accounts a user must get first; and

 There’s even a copy button for each piece of code – a detail that non-techies will certainly appreciate.